 Many companies have paid for expensive software to manage and organize information and there may be a push to use this rather than anything hand crafted.
 Software makes for information refrigerators, and we need to be brave enough to admit to making bad decisions such as buying expensive software when we could have used some sticky notes.

-A healthy organization might embrace the opportunity to remodel the development space to accommodate the trade-offs between livable working space, protection of proprietary information, adequate wall space (e.g., glass walls) for sticky notes, room lighting (which could be blocked by putting stickies on the windows).
+A healthy organization might embrace the opportunity to remodel the development space to accommodate the trade-offs between livable working space, protection of proprietary information, adequate wall space (e.g., glass walls) for sticky notes, and room lighting (putting stickies on the windows might darken the room).

 Information from an Information Radiator is often also consumed by the producers of that information.
 One important benefit of Information Radiators is that they send the message that the team has nothing to hide from itself (or others).
-They often digest raw data into higher-order information.
+Good Information Radiators digest raw data into higher-order information.

 Examples of Information Radiators used in Scrum:

 While Information Radiators inform the day’s work, they are not a call to action.
-If a particular status suggests that immediate attention is warranted, go beyond just Information Radiators to use Visible Status.
+If a particular status warrants immediate attention, go beyond just Information Radiators to use Visible Status.